Listed below are just some of the attractions and events you will see during

 Maybe you’re attending the Fair for the first time.
 Maybe you’ve come here for decades.
 Chances are, there’s a lot about the Great New York State Fair that you don’t know.
 Be sure to stop in at the Grange building and wander through this exhibit with displays that tell the story of where the Fair began, where it traveled, who came to the Fair, who entertained at the Fair and much more from 1841 to the present... share your memories with us!

 Come in and see what programs the NYS Grange are involved with.
 In addition, enjoy performances on the Grange Stage by old-country party bands, line dancers, singers and lots and lots of cloggers.

 Literally, thousands of horses from across the Northeast and Canada come to the New York State Fair to compete in one of our many competitions.
 From Arabians to Quarter Horses and from the mighty Clydesdales to miniature horses, these shows highlight the rich heritage of our horse industry.
 Of course, who can forget the light and heavy horse pulls which will amaze and astonish everyone.
 Every day there is a new and different horse show to enjoy in the Toyota Coliseum.

 New York State Lottery Players Pavilion

 The Lottery Players Pavilion houses the Lottery’s expanded retail and prize payment operations throughout the duration of the Fair.
 The space is also used to showcase various programs sponsored by the New York State Lottery as part of the agency’s mission to support education.
-Located in the southeast corner of Coliseum, across from the Dairy Cattle Building.
+Located in the southeast corner of the Toyota Coliseum, across from the Dairy Cattle Building.

 New York State Police Exhibit